lowRISC/opentitan/doc/rm/comportability_specification/index.md

 All IP must follow the [lowRISC Verilog Coding Style Guide](https://github.com/lowRISC/style-guides/blob/master/VerilogCodingStyle.md).
 This style guide sets the definition of agreed-upon SystemVerilog style, requirements and preferences.
 See that document for details.
-It is the goal of lowRISC to create technical collateral to inform when an IP does not conform, as well as assist in the formating of Verilog to this style.
+It is the goal of lowRISC to create technical collateral to inform when an IP does not conform, as well as assist in the formatting of Verilog to this style.
 The methods and details for this collateral have not been agreed upon yet.

 ### Documentation